 For example: injuries related to physical or mechanical restraints inclusive of skin erythema or bruising.

-- ⇒ Length of stay (LOS) in the ED and in hospital (from time of randomisation). - \Rightarrow Disposition on discharge from the ED.
+- ⇒ Length of stay (LOS) in the ED (from time of randomisation). - ⇒ LOS in hospital (from time of randomisation). - ⇒ Disposition upon discharge from the ED.

 For example: discharged home or admitted to a mental health unit.